-If you’re anything like me, you’ve been planning out your bridal party since you were young.
-While my list of bridesmaids has changed over the years, it was one of the first things I thought about after getting engaged.
-It’s often hard to put together a list of bridesmaids for your special day, which left me to think: how many bridesmaids should I have?
-How many is too many?
+If you’re anything like us, you’ve been planning out your bridal party since you were young.
+It’s often hard to put together a list of bridesmaids for your special day, which leads to questions like: How many bridesmaids should I have?
+How many bridesmaids is too many?

 What is the Average Number of Bridesmaids?

 The average number in North America is between 3 to 5 bridesmaids.
 But, that number can vary greatly depending on the size of your wedding, the theme, family obligations, and personal preferences.

 We have seen some weddings have anywhere from 7 to 10 bridesmaids.
 At the end of the day, the number of bridesmaids you choose is up to you.

 Brides wanting a small, intimate wedding may opt for fewer bridesmaids, or even just one, the maid of honor.
 Having a limited number of people at the altar goes with the theme of intimacy.

 If your wedding is more extensive, with a couple of hundred guests, it’s more appropriate to have more.
 A general rule of thumb is to keep your wedding crew’s size consistent with the vibe of your wedding.

 Another factor that goes into your decision is family obligations.
 Sometimes, a bride will feel the pressure to have family in their wedding party.
 If that bride has numerous cousins and sisters, that can add up quickly.